sowaw/apex_workflow/readme.md

 ## About
 This project is dedicated for APEX applications that need to be flexible in terms of workflow that meets the business needs.
 Based on prepared set of application pages, it is possible to follow the idea of **Citizen Development**.
 Using simple configuration pages, business analyst or other stakeholder can adjust behavior of the application easily.

-Project assumes workflow configuration based on changing status of business object, where particular action causes page redirect from one to another.
+> Project assumes workflow configuration based on changing status of business object, where particular action causes page redirect from one to another.
 In addition, status can be changed only by user having necessary role.
+APEX Workflow uses configuration tables of available statuses, actions and allowed user roles.

 ---